21st Mountain Infantry Division (Poland)

 Along with 11th Infantry and 22nd Mountain Infantry Divisions, the 21st was notable for its distinctive uniforms, based on folk attire of the Gorals (Polish highlanders) rather than standard uniforms of the Polish Army.
 During the Invasion of Poland, the division was attached to Bielsko Operational Group of the Kraków Army.
-It defended the line of Cieszyn-Bogumin in the region of Zaolzie.
+It defended the line of Cieszyn-Bogumin in the region of Trans-Olza.
 Following the steady withdrawal eastwards, it was victorious in the battles of Krzywoczka and Mogilany along the Dunajec.
 Attacked on September 6 by superior forces of the German 2nd Panzer Division and German 4th Panzer Division, parts of its shielding forces managed to withdraw to the other side of the river, blowing the bridges in Bobrowniki up.
 At the same time, a major part of the division was assaulted prior to the river crossing and had to withdraw northwards, where it joined with the Polish 6th Infantry Division near the town of Biskupice.

 Finally, the division managed to escape from German forces and cross the San river overnight of September 12 near Jarosław.
 Between September 13 and September 16 the division took part in heavy fights of Gen. Boruta-Spiechowicz's operational group in the vicinity of Oleszyce, Futorów, Cewków and Ułazów.
 There the division, by then reduced to merely 4,000 soldiers, managed to withstand a three days long assault of German 45th and 28th Infantry Divisions.
 However, on September 16 the remnants of the 21st Mountain Division were finally surrounded and most of them either capitulated or were disbanded by their commanders.
 The division's commanding officer, Józef Kustroń, was killed on the battlefield while personally leading his soldiers in an assault.